seezee/WP-FOFT-Loader/readme.md

 5. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### UPLOADING IN WORDPRESS DASHBOARD
+1. Click the download button on this and save “wp-foft-loader.zip” to your computer
-1. Navigate to “Add New” in the plugins dashboard
+2. Navigate to “Add New” in the plugins dashboard
-2. Navigate to the “Upload” area
+3. Navigate to the “Upload” area
-3. Select wp-foft-loader.zip from your computer
+4. Select “wp-foft-loader.zip” from your computer
-4. Click “Install Now”
+5. Click “Install Now”
-5. Activate the plugin in the Plugin dashboard
+6. Activate the plugin in the Plugin dashboard
-6. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.
+7. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### USING FTP
 1. Download the WP FOFT Loader ZIP file
 2. Extract the WP FOFT Loader ZIP file to your computer
 3. Upload the “wp-foft-loader” directory to the `/wp-content/plugins/` directory
-4. Activate the plugin in the Plugin’s dashboard
+4. Activate the plugin in the Plugin dashboard
 5. Go to Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### DOWNLOAD FROM GITHUB